theSaurabhMhatre/forum-solution-ui/README.md

 - Allow modification of questions and answers
 - Allow non-registered users to browse questions and answers
 - User profile page is incomplete
-  - User details modification console
-  - Section to show questions asked by user and questions answered by user